 dstack.ai enables businesses to make quick data-driven decisions by making the work of data scientists easily accessible to the rest of the organization.

-Reduces the typical recurring cost associate with frontend and backend web and application development needed to otherwise publish data reports such as dashboard for rest of the organization
+Reduces the typical recurring cost associate with frontend and backend web and application development needed to otherwise publish data reports such as reports for rest of the organization

 Allows non-technical audience in the organization to interact with data

-1. Collaborate on results of an exploratory analysis such as data visualizations, dashboards, and datasets with team members or client:
+Collaborate on results of an exploratory analysis such as data visualizations, reports, and datasets with team members or client:

 Data scientists publish their results to the dstack.ai frontend using dstack libraries in their Python or R scripts

 Published results can then be shared with team members or clients via URLs of the published results or simple email invitation.

 In case of datasets, team members or clients can download the dataset either as CSV or as pandas dataframe.